pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"abstract-class-instantiated"+OR+"E0110")

 ### [E0111](#E0111) (bad-reversed-sequence)<a name="E0111"></a>
-The first reversed() argument is not a sequence
+The first reversed() argument is not a sequence.

 Used when the first argument to reversed() builtin isn't a sequence (does not implement __reversed__, nor __getitem__ and __len__

 **:x: Incorrect code**